Aging in Place Tips to Help You Plan for a Safe and Independent Future

 Think Long Term

 Even if you take good care of yourself, odds are that you’ll still need help with activities of daily living.
 These include bathing, dressing, and even eating, as you get older.
 Most people assume their spouse or another family member will provide long-term care, but that’s not always the situation.
-Caring for someone else can be emotionally and physically hard work, and many people find hiring additional help is the best path forward.
+Caring for someone else can be emotionally and physically hard work.
+Many people find hiring additional help is the best path forward.

 Unfortunately, Medicare does not cover the cost of long-term care, which can be very expensive.
 The annual median cost of an in-home health aid, for example, exceeds $75,000 a year.